velvetriddles/snap-link/README.md

 ## Contributing

 We welcome contributions to the project!
 Please follow standard fork and pull request processes, and provide detailed descriptions of your changes.

-## License

-This project is licensed under the terms of the MIT License.
-See the [LICENSE](LICENSE) file for details.